OutSystems/docs-odc/src/eap/building-apps/ui/accessibility/intro.md

 Here are some guidelines to consider for meeting your accessibility needs:

 1. Ensure that your app meets the basic accessibility requirements.
-For more information, refer to [Enabling the built-in accessibility features](https://success.outsystems.com/Documentation/11/Developing_an_Application/Design_UI/Accessibility#Enabling_the_built-in_accessibility_features).
+For more information, refer to [Enable the built-in accessibility features](#enable).

 2. Early in development, test your app against the accessibility success criteria for the level you are targeting and fix the issues.
 For more information, refer to [Testing and fixing accessibility issues](testing-fixing-accessibility-issues.md).